chesslablab/chess-data/README.md

 Would you help make this library better?
 Contributions are welcome.

 - Feel free to send a pull request
-- Drop me an email at info@programarivm.com with the subject "PGNChess Contributions"
+- Drop an email at info@programarivm.com with the subject "PGNChess Contributions"
 - Leave me a comment on [Twitter](https://twitter.com/programarivm)
 - Say hello on [Google+](https://plus.google.com/+Programarivm)